varsha33/Fine-Grained-Emotion-Recognition/README.md

 ```
 python preprocess.py
 ```
-For training the model, go to config.py/config_multilabel.py to set the required parameters.
+For training the model, go to config.py or config_multilabel.py to set the required parameters.

 The training for this work was done entirely in Google Colab due to resource requirements.
 Use kea_singlelabel_colab_notebook for single label setting and kea_multilabel_colab notebook for multilabel settings.